Amour de Poche aka Girl in His Pocket

 In many ways it’s not unlike the sort of “hilarious” scientific fantasies Disney started turning out later, The Absent Minded Professor and its ilk, and it’s possible that Amour de Poche is a template of sorts.
 All the main bits and pieces, characters and tropes, on display here can be found in later Disney output from whatever division was turning out the madcap, zany stuff.

 Pierre Kast directs in a clean, snag-free style and like all farce it’s a portrait of people at their worst, though presented in a light-hearted and palatable way.
 None of the characters involved comes out of it particularly well.
-The same cannot be said bout the actors – they’re all very much on their game, playing scenes at lightning speed and skilfully avoiding avoiding the bear trap that British farce of the same period usually walked into.
+The same cannot be said about the actors – they’re all very much on their game, playing scenes at lightning speed and skilfully avoiding the bear trap that British farce of the same period usually walked into.
 There’s absolutely no gurning.

 Amour de Poche aka Girl in His Pocket – Watch it/buy it at Amazon